Hezbollah–Israel conflict (2023–present): Ceasefire violations (November 2024 – March 2026)

 On 1 April, an Israeli airstrike on an apartment in Dahieh killed four people and injured seven others.
 Among the dead were senior Hezbollah official Hassan Bdeir, who the IDF accused of planning to attack Israeli civilians alongside Hamas, and his son, who was a Hezbollah member.
 On 5 June, the IDF said that it struck underground facilities in Dahieh that were used by Hezbollah's Unit 127 to produce thousands of drones with funding from Iran.
 The strikes marked the largest escalation of the conflict since the ceasefire.
 On 24 October, two people were killed and two others were injured in an Israeli airstrike on a vehicle in Toul, Lebanon.
 The IDF said that it struck the head of logistics in Hezbollah's Southern Front Abbas Hassan Karaki whose presence in the south of Lebanon violated the ceasefire terms.

 On 18 November, an Israeli strike hit a parked car at the Ain al-Hilweh Palestinian refugee camp, killing 13 people.
 The IDF said it hit a Hamas training camp.
+On 23 November, an Israeli strike in Haret Hreik killed five people and injured 28 others.
+Haytham Ali Tabatabai, Hezbollah's chief of staff and second-in-command, was killed in the attack.
+On the one-year anniversary of the ceasefire, The New York Times characterized the conflict as still ongoing with "near-daily" attacks by Israel into Lebanon.
+On 20 February 2026, Israeli airstrikes in the Baalbek area killed ten people, including eight Hezbollah members, and injured 24 others.
+Three of the dead were identified as local Hezbollah commanders.
+A separate strike that day in Ain al-Hilweh killed two people, which the IDF said hit a Hamas command center.
+On 21 February, Arab media reported that IRGC officers took responsibility for supervising Hezbollah's activities, increasing its military preparedness in anticipation of an Israeli or American attack amid the Iran–United States crisis.